bill1600/rebar-c/trie/README.md

 # INTRODUCTION

-It consists of a sequence of word-part lists
+It consists of a sequence of word-part lists.
 Each word-part list has an index, followed by the list of word-parts The index consists of a 1-byte item count, followed by the index items.

 Word-part-list:
   Index
   Word-parts
     These are in alphabetical order
     Under each word-part may be another word-part-list

 Word-part-list details:
   Index:
     index-count: 1-byte
     array of index items, each one:
       1> First char of word part
       2> 3-bytes
          first bit: value indicator.
-If set, a 2-byte value follows the char sequence in the word-part
+If set, a 2-byte value follows the
+           char sequence in the word-part
-         remaining bits (23) are offset to the word-part 3> 2-byte
+         remaining bits (23) are offset to the word-part
+      3> 2-byte
          first bit: down level indicator.
-If set, another word-part-list follows the word-part
+If set, another word-part-list
+           follows the word-part
          remaining 15 bits are len of char sequence

   Word-parts, each one:
     1> sequence of remaining characters in word part.
 Could be null.
        First char of word-part is in the index
     2> value, 2-bytes, if the value indicator is set in the index

---- To generate the trie file, we build an internal tree Suppose we have this input:
+--- To generate the trie file, we build an internal tree
+Suppose we have this input:

 APPLE 0
 BAD 1
 BAKER 2
 BAKERY 3
 BAKES 4
 BALL 5
 BALLOON 6
 BALLOT 7
 BALLS 8
 CANDY 9

 --- We build this tree internally